 Best Iridium Spark Plug for the Price: NGK Iridium IX

 Key Features: Iridium plug that is designed to offer high performance, instant throttle response, and smooth idling.
 Little more expensive than Platinum but lasts longer and delivers more!

-We couldn’t leave this list with only Platinum plugs, so here is one of our favorite and top Iridium plug – NGK once again brings it home!
+We couldn’t leave this list with only Platinum plugs, so here is one of our favorite and top Iridium spark plugs – NGK once again brings home the bacon!

-If you want spark plugs for performance and buttery idling smoothness, then Iridium plugs are the go-to.
-Prepare to pay up to three times (or more!) for Iridium vs Platinum, but they’ll usually last longer, deliver more horsepower and breath new life into your car!
+If you want spark plugs for better performance and buttery smooth idling, then Iridium plugs are the perfect choice.
+Prepare to pay up to three times (or more!) for Iridium vs Platinum, but they’ll usually last longer, deliver more horsepower and breathe new life into your car!

 Some people swear by the ACDelco Iridium plugs, but we love the NGK.

 - Thanks to its intricate wiring this sparkplug requires very low voltage to perform its task.
 This translates into power savings for your car and better battery life.

 - The center is laser welded with a 0.6mm tip.

 - The center is iridium tipped.

 - The ground electrodes are manufactured from double iridium.